slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 For image classification, extra hard disk memory is used to store the re-formatted dataset.
 For RL, there's no downside.

-### Image Classification Recipe - Training CIFAR-10 with ResNet18
+### Image Classification Recipe - Training a ResNet18 on CIFAR10

 Define recipes in a ```.yaml``` file like this one: